brentp/fraguracy/README.md

 ```

 The errors file is useful to find **positions that are frequent errors** -- having count > 1 or with multiple bq_bins showing the same position.

+If multiple samples are given (multiple bam files) then each sample is processed in parallel and $prefix-total-counts.txt and $prefix-total-errors.bed will
+be created which sum all values for all samples.

 The plot.py will create an interactive plot that looks like this: